atomic14/diy-esp32-epub-reader/README.md

-# ESP32 Based ePub Readers
+# ESP32 Based ePub Reader

 What is it?
 It's a DIY ePub reader for the ESP32.